 Board of Variance (BOV) Appeal

 As an alternative to a DVP, a person may apply to have their request considered by the BOV.
 The BOV is a Board of five community members who may consider variances under certain parameters including that the request is minor and that there is hardship.
 Where the request is found not to be minor or there is no hardship, the BOV may deny the appeal.
-The following Board of Variance Application Guide is meant for general guidance only.
-The process may change dependent on each individual application.
+See below link for application requirements and guide.